dhcnet/Financas360/README.md

 # Financas360
-Teste de programacao para a empresa Financas 360
+Teste de programação para a empresa Finanças 360:

 Arquivos referentes a questão 01 - Teste de Klingon:
 - KlingonText.as